vsanthanam/JBird/JBird/JBird.docc/Articles/Setup.md

 )
 ```

 Doing this will add the `@JSONCodable`, `@JSONKey`, and `@OmitIfNil` macros to your project, which can be used automatically add conformance to ``JSONCodable`` to your Swift types.
-For more information on how to use these macros, see the [documentation](https://usejbird.com/docs/documentation/jbird).
+For more information on how to use these macros, see the <doc:Macros>.

 ## Binary Distribution via XCFramework